DevSrSouza/MCHeads/README.md

 Provide the REST API for the clients

 ### Client
-Provide a platform and library specific REST API implementation
+Provide a platform and library specific implementation of the backend REST API

 - Common
+- Ktor (Multiplatform)
 - Frontend (KotlinJS)
 - Retrofit